turingschool/curriculum/source/topics/better_views/erb_and_haml.markdown

 Note that the `=` must be flush against the `%p` tag.

+#### Adding a CSS Class

 But what about the class?
 There are two options.
 The verbose syntax uses a hash-like format:

 ```html
 %p{class: 'flash'}= flash[:notice]
 ```

-But we can also use a CSS-like syntax:
+But we can also use a CSS-like shorthand syntax:

 ```html
 %p.flash= flash[:notice]